Light Rail Transit (Singapore): Punggol LRT line North Branch

 A North Branch consisting of two to four LRT stations for the Punggol LRT line had been planned, which would have brought commuters from Punggol LRT station via Sam Kee and Teck Lee LRT station before branching out from the West Loop tracks onto this branch, terminating near Coney Island.
-The branch was never built, but only visible in the planning stages of Punggol LRT since 2000.
+The line code for the north branch would have been known as 'PN'.

-The North Branch was therefore replaced by Punggol Coast MRT station and the bus interchange in 2013 which better serve future residents in the area.
+The branch was eventually never built and was only visible in the planning stages of Punggol LRT since 2000.
+It was eventually replaced by more bus services and the Punggol Coast extension of the North East Line which includes Punggol Coast MRT station on the North East Line (NEL) to better serve commuters in the area.
+It is also the new terminus of the North East Line, replacing Punggol MRT/LRT station as the terminus.

 Jurong Region LRT line

 A light rail network was proposed in 2001 which would have served the western regions of Singapore such as Jurong.
 It was also envisioned to serve commuters travelling to Nanyang Technological University (NTU).
 However, the LTA announced in 2008 that there were no plans for the line to be built.
 The project was later revived with the release of the Land Transport Master Plan 2013, in the form of the Jurong Region MRT line.
 It is set to open in stages from 2027 to 2029.